 Don't get burnt out during Harvest - A plan for fire safety management

-Harvest is approaching so that means high ambient temperatures, humidity and winds, dry stubble and hot exhausts and machine parts.
+Harvest is approaching so too is fire season, that means high ambient temperatures, humidity and winds, dry stubble and hot exhausts and machine parts.
 A great combination for harvester and paddock fires unless you’re prepared and ready.
 So, its time to look at fire safety on-farm.

 There are a few easy things you can do to minimise the risk of fire during harvest.